basant20415/raspi_to_aws_app/README.md

 # 🚗 Vehicle-to-Cloud (V2C) — MQTT Publisher (C++)
-This application runs on a Raspberry Pi and is responsible for securely sending road damage alerts (detected via AI) to AWS IoT Core using MQTT protocol over TLS.
+This application runs on a Raspberry Pi and is responsible for securely sending road damage alerts (detected via AI) to AWS IoT Core using MQTT protocol over TLS

 ![alt text](image.png)